-Computer hardware and software 3 years
+3 years

-Furniture and fixtures 5 years
+5 years

-Leasehold improvements Shorter of lease term or asset useful life
+Shorter of lease term or asset useful life

 Long-Lived Assets

 In accordance with GAAP, intangible assets with indefinite lives are not amortized, but instead tested for impairment.
 Intangible assets are reviewed for impairment at least annually or whenever events or changes in circumstances indicate the carrying value of the assets may not be recoverable.
 Impairment losses are recognized if the fair value of the intangible asset is less than its carrying value.